PechimuthuMithil/online-programming-platform/README.md

 ## Architecture

 ### Functions
-The following functions will be implemented:
+following functions will be implemented:
 1. Fucntion to Submit Code
 2. Function to Execute Code
 3. Function to Manage Leaderboard in competitions